vansisto/CryptonePlus/README.md

 original ones.
 But there is also an option to archive files before encryption.
 Files are archived into a zip archive without compression, and then this archive is encrypted.
 Thus, you get one output file regardless of the number of input files.
-* __WhatsApp__: You have the option to send encrypted files (or the original files) directly from the application to the WhatsApp messenger (only for your contacts).
-To do this, at the first login, the application will ask you to scan a QR code.
-Then you will be able to see a list of your contacts and send your file to the selected contact with one click.

 ## Run locally
 ### Prerequisites